Introduction

 Cloud computing comes in three main types of deployment models: public, private, and hybrid clouds.
 Each model offers different levels of flexibility, control, and management, depending on the needs of the business.

-2. Private Cloud: A private cloud is dedicated to a single organization.
+- Private Cloud: Its an infrastructure that is specially customized and dedicated to a single organization or customer.
 It provides more control and security than a public cloud, making it suitable for businesses with specific regulatory or security requirements.

 Cloud Computing Services: Everything as a Service (XaaS)